Deepak020202/90DaysOfDevOps/README.md

 ### 2.Save time by fixing issues faster.

-##  How would you troubleshoot issues if email notifications fail to send?
+## 2.How would you troubleshoot issues if email notifications fail to send?
 ### Answer :-
 ### 1.Verify Jenkins SMTP email configuration.
 ### 2.Check email steps and addresses in the pipeline.